Ed-Fi-Exchange-OSS/Family-Engagement-Portal/Readme.md

-﻿Parent Portal provided by YesPrep and Student1
+﻿Family Engagement Portal provided by YesPrep and Student1
 ============

-This parent portal was made possible thanks to Yes Prep Public Schools and Student1.
+This Family Engagement portal was made possible thanks to Yes Prep Public Schools and Student1.

 Description
 ------------
-The Parent Engagement Portal provides an easy-to-use view of student information, attendance, discipline, grades, and assessment scores with links to parent views in other applications.
+The Family Engagement Engagement Portal provides an easy-to-use view of student information, attendance, discipline, grades, and assessment scores with links to parent views in other applications.
 The Portal enables communication between members of the student’s “success team” by supporting text communications with automatic language translation.

 Live Demo
 ------------